vmware-clarity/ng-clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 1. Have [NodeJS](https://nodejs.org) installed
 2. In the root project directory run, `npm install`
-3. Run `npm build` to build entire project (this may take several minutes)
+3. Run `npm run build` to build entire project (this may take several minutes)
 4. Startup the demo project: `npm start`
 5. To run tests and other project-specific commands see our project [Build Guide](/docs/BUILD.md)